 DIGITAL LEARNING COMMONS

 As a result of the development of the online community of practice and academic discussion forum, in January of 2011, Blessinger envisioned the idea for a global “academic digital learning commons” based on an ethos of a global participatory culture and with the aim of democratizing higher education academic publishing.
 To that end, Blessinger created an initial publishing model that led to the creation of the HETL Portal and the International HETL Review (IHR).
 This type of open educational resource platform and web-based portal serves as a free public clearinghouse and repository of knowledge on cutting-edge research and innovation related to the scholarship and practice of teaching and learning in higher education.
-Leading scholars and faculty from the HETL academic discussion forum were invited to serve on the initial editorial and review boards to help collectively define policies for how best to steer the evolving organization and how best to collectively manage HETL’s emerging publications, events, and activities.
+Leading scholars and faculty from the HETL academic discussion forum were invited to serve on the initial editorial and review boards to help collectively define policies for how best to steer the evolving organization and how best to collectively manage HETL’s emerging publications and activities.
 The academic discussion forum and the launch of the portal was reported by The Chronicle of Higher Education.

 In February of 2011, Krassie Petrova from New Zealand was appointed the first editor-in-chief of IHR and, in March of 2011, IHR published its inaugural article, authored by John M. Carfora.
 In March of 2011, Cyndy Woods-Wilson was appointed the first editor of the HETL Newsletter.
-HETL began publishing its newsletter as a free, open, and convenient way to keep the HETL global community informed and up-to-date on important HETL publications, events, and activities and important news occurring within the global higher education community.
+HETL began publishing its newsletter as a free, open, and convenient way to keep the HETL global community informed and up-to-date on important HETL publications and activities and important news occurring within the global higher education community.

 SHARED GOVERNANCE & MANAGEMENT

 In March of 2011, an executive committee emerged from the initial editorial and review boards in order to provide more focused direction to the organization and to start work on a constitution and by-laws in order to formalize the governance and management structure of the organization and to put in place a structure to allow the organization to become self-sustaining and to endure for many years.
-In March of 2011, Patrick Blessinger was unanimously elected as chief executive director by the 120 members of the HETL boards, serving in their capacity as representatives of the global higher education community.
+In March of 2011, Patrick Blessinger was unanimously elected as standing executive director (CEO) by the 120 members of the HETL boards, serving in their capacity as representatives of the global higher education community.
 In June of 2011, the HETL executive committee approved the HETL Constitution and By-laws and Olga Kovbasyuk from Russia was selected as the first president by the committee.

 In the first half of 2011, representatives from the HETL discussion forum worked on a set of policies to help the discussion group run professionally and ethically and to help ensure that the development and direction of the forum is in alignment HETL’s values, mission, and vision.
 The scope of the discussion forum policies includes the basic rules, roles, and responsibilities related to the proper management and moderation of the group.
 On July 8, 2011, the HETL Discussion Group Policies were unanimously approved by the HETL executive committee.
 In August of 2011, Mauricio Vasquez from Puerto Rico was appointed as the first content manager for the HETL academic discussion forum.